 Our archdiocese is blessed to have a seminary right here in St. Louis – Kenrick-Glennon Seminary – for the formation of parish priests.
 The sacrament of Holy Orders to ordain men to the priesthood is generally administered each year on Saturday of Memorial Day weekend at 10 am at the Cathedral Basilica of St. Louis (New Cathedral).
 All are invited and encouraged to attend this holy and beautiful celebration.

 Service in a parish is one form of priestly vocation.
 Many orders of priests also exist and serve the Lord in different ways – through education, missionary work, prayerful contemplation and other forms of service.

 Bishops – The Apostles ordained men to succeed them as leaders of the Church called bishops.
 Bishops serve as leaders of dioceses and archdioceses.
 Consecration to the “episcopate” (the body of bishops and archbishops) “confers the fullness of the sacrament of Holy Orders.”
 (CCC 1557)

 This consecration bestows “together with the office of sanctifying, also the offices of teaching and ruling.
 In fact, by the imposition of hands and through the words of the consecration, the grace of the Holy Spirit is given, and a sacred character is impressed in such wise that bishops, in an eminent and visible manner, take the place of Christ himself, teacher, shepherd, and priest, and act as his representative.”
 (CCC 1558)

 Several times per year, our priests offer gatherings for young men interested in learning about the priesthood called St. Andrew Dinners.
 These events can be found on the parish calendar.
 If you have any questions about vocations our priests would love to hear from you.
-Contact the Rectory or stop a priest after Mass at any time.
+Contact the Parish Office or stop a priest after Mass at any time.
 You can also visit the website for the Office of Vocations for the Archdiocese of St. Louis.